Kong/docs.konghq.com/app/konnect/analytics/index.md

 title: Introduction to Monitoring Health with Analytics
 ---

-You can monitor the health and performance of any service, service version, route, or application managed by {{site.konnect_saas}}.
+You can monitor the health and performance of any API product, Gateway service, route, or application managed by {{site.konnect_saas}}.

 Analytics provides traffic reports to help you track the performance and